Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

 &nbsp;

 If you download the Python version you need to have Python installed on your system to run it.
 On Linux just open a terminal and run: `sudo apt install python3` then run: `python3 BOTWM_Autoupdater_Python.py` in the directory where BOTWM_Autoupdater_Python.py was saved to.
-(This will make more sense when the mod goes open source and someone makes a version for Linux/MacOS nativly (it could be me)).
+(This will make more sense when my Linux Port is done).

 &nbsp;